JASory/factor/README.md

   Most composites will be factored in less than 60 seconds (0.6s on average)

   This performance is entirely due to the machine-factor library.

+  Running `make install`, renames the native coreutils factor binary to gnufactor and writes this program as the factor utility

   This code is licensed under GPLv3.